mozilla/fx-private-relay/METRICS.md

       alt="Step 2, part A of free onboarding.
 The user sees the new mask and is prompted to See how forwarding works."
 />](./docs/img/onboarding-free-step2a.png)

+We ask the user to paste their first email mask address and send a test email:

 [<img src="./docs/img/onboarding-free-step2b.png"
       width=567
       alt="Step 2, part B of free onboarding.
 The user is prompted to paste the mask."
 />](./docs/img/onboarding-free-step2b.png)

+We send an email and ask the user to check their inbox:
 [<img src="./docs/img/onboarding-free-step2c.png"
       width=574
       alt="Step 2, part C of free onboarding.
 The user is prompted to check their inbox."